- Places to Explore

 Most of his best-known sculptures are in the gardens.
 The front garden is dominated by The Gates of Hell (circa 1880).
 Inspired by the monumental bronze doors of Italian Renaissance churches, Rodin set out to illustrate stories from Dante's Divine Comedy.
 He worked on the sculpture for more than 30 years, and it served as a "sketch pad" for many of his later works.
 Look carefully and you can see miniature versions of The Kiss (bottom right), The Thinker (top center), and The Three Shades (top center).

 For €1 you can enjoy the 7 acres of gardens.
 If you want to linger, the Café du Musée Rodin serves meals and snacks in the shade of the garden's linden trees.
-As you enter, a space on the right houses temporary exhibitions.
+As you enter, a gallery on the right houses temporary exhibitions.
 An English audioguide (€6) is available for the permanent collection and for temporary exhibitions.
-Skip the line by buying a ticket online (€1.80 fee).
+Buy your ticket online for priority access (€1.80 extra fee).

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's